ZHJEE/OpenTAP/doc/User Guide/Introduction/Readme.md

 steps](../test%20steps#flow-control).

-The *associated data* of test steps mentioned previously can be seen in the figure, namely *step settings* and *resources*. *Enabled* is a common setting available on any step indicating whether or not it should be run, useful for temporarily disabling certain steps without making destructive changes to a plan.
+The *associated data* of test steps mentioned previously can be seen in the figure, namely *step settings* and *resources*. *Enabled* is a common setting available on any step indicating whether or not it should be run.
+This is useful for temporarily disabling certain steps without making destructive changes to a plan.
 In addition, all steps can be named.
 Test steps all have a verdict.
 However, this verdict is not a part of the actual test plan.
 Rather, it is *set* during execution of the the test plan.
 These elements are shown *inside* the test plan because they directly affect execution behavior.

 On the other hand, *Session Log* and *Result Listeners* are situated outside of the test plan because they interpret the output of the test, and do not influence it directly.
 Ensuring this decoupling between generation and interpretation of